 for Veterans and the Public

+The viral load of hepatitis C refers to the amount of virus present in the bloodstream.
 The quantitative HCV RNA tests measure the amount of hepatitis C virus in the blood.
 The result will be an exact number, such as "1,215,422 IU/L." Many people refer to the quantitative measurement as the hepatitis C "viral load."

 Explanation of test results: